Skyn Elite Non-Latex Condoms

 Polyurethane condoms

 Made of plastic, polyurethane condoms are as effective as natural latex condoms against pregnancy and sexually transmitted infections.
-They come in both male and female varieties, so you have options if you are looking for a condom that goes inside the vagina rather than on your penis.
+They come in both male and female condom varieties, so you have options if you are looking for a condom that goes inside the vagina rather than on your penis.

 The main risk with polyurethane condoms is that they might slip off or break during intercourse.
-On the bright side, polyurethane condoms from brands like Pasante are compatible with almost all lubricants, including oil and petroleum jelly alongside the usual water-based and silicone-based lubricants.
+On the bright side, polyurethane condoms from brands like Pasante are compatible with almost all lubricants, including oil and petroleum jelly alongside the usual water-based and silicone-based lubes.

 What are the advantages of polyurethane condoms?